dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T187: Lack of opposition can stagnate innovation.
+### T187: Lack of opposition in one-party states can lead to stagnation.

 |Support|
 |---|